 Management Information Systems

-The program's mission is to ensure each graduate is exceptionally well qualified to undertake a successful information systems career in industry, business, education, or government.
+The program’s mission is to ensure that each graduate is exceptionally well qualified to undertake a successful information systems career in industry, business, education, or government.
 In support of this mission, the program is designed so that each student will:

 - Learn the theory and practice of information technology and develop skills to apply this knowledge to analyze and solve information system problems.

 - Develop analytical, critical thinking, and interpersonal skills applicable to real-world problem solving.

 - Acquire basic business concepts to assist them in career paths where they are interfacing with and developing solutions for business professionals.

 - Develop effective oral and written communication skills.